Socratique/Ideomatics/README.md

 ---

 ## Things to do/look into
-- Ideomatic vs Ideonomy
+- Expand Repo
+- Add Example usage for Glossary
+- Create a list of key concepts/ideas
+- Create rough Outline of The Minimum Ideonomic Kernal

 ---

 ## Acknowledgements and Inspirations
 - Pirsigs MOQ
 - Patrick Gunkels Ideonomy
 - Daoism/Non-Dualism
-- Socratic/Platonic thought?
 - Hegel's Dialectic
 - General ideas from a wide variety of fields and systems
-- Defender and OMI for inspiring me to work on and share my ideas.
+- @DefenderOfBasic and The Open Memetics Institute for inspiring me to work on and share my ideas.

 ---

-## Disclaimer
-This is an early theoretical framework.
-Everything here may change as Ideomatics develops further.